 This file looks at the ex-ante effects of the new tax treaty for the Dutch-Belgian border region.

-The expertise centre ITEM (Institute for transnational and euregional cross-border cooperation and mobility) is active in converging research, consultancy, knowledge exchange and training activities on cross-border mobility and cooperation.
+The expertise centre ITEM (Institute for Transnational and Euroregional Cross-border Cooperation and Mobility) is active in the field of convergence of research, consultancy, knowledge exchange and training activities on cross-border mobility and cooperation.